 Taka Makassar Island is a tiny treasure that lies within Komodo National Park in Flores, Indonesia.

 Also known as the ‘Maldives of Indonesia’ or the ‘emerged land’, this island is smaller than a football field.
-The crescent-shaped pinkish sandbar is surrounded by shallow turquoise waters that looks too good to be true!
+The crescent-shaped pinkish sandbar is surrounded by shallow turquoise waters that look too good to be true!

 It’s an absolute diving haven especially because it’s the longest reef in the national park and the location attracts large numbers of manta rays.